coolbeevip/ansible-playbook/redis/README.md

 bash-5.0#
 ```

-Get the address of the master host by using Sentinel and any Redis host:
+Get the address of the master host by using Sentinel and any Redis host

 ```shell
 bash-5.0# ansible all -m shell -a 'redis-cli -h 10.1.207.182 -p 27000 sentinel get-master-addr-by-name mymaster | head -n 1'